All Episodes

 She took even better pictures than I did.

-Their pilgrimage assigned them certain churches they had to go to, many of which have tremendous historical significance.
+We went to the two most significant basilica churches, their pilgrimage assigned them certain churches they had to go to, many of which have tremendous historical significance.

-And the church of St. John Lateran is the official church of the Bishop of Rome, which makes it the, in a certain way, legally, the primary church in Roman Catholicism, not the great basilica.
+And the church of St. John Latterin is the official church of the Bishop of Rome, which makes it in a certain way legally the primary church in Roman Catholicism, not the great basilica, although that's sort of a real technicality.

-Notice, he's not in a bubble.
+Notice he's not in a bubble.

 Pretty brave man.